Birmingham Airport leans on Veovo to help grow carriers numbers by 28%

-Birmingham Airport is the UK’s third largest outside of London with 50 carriers flying 11 million passengers on 143 different routes.
+Birmingham Airport is the UK’s third-largest outside of London with 50 carriers flying 12.5 million passengers to 150 destinations

 In 2012, with passenger numbers increasing annually, Birmingham’s management team kicked off an ambitious expansion project to double its capacity.
 A fully integrated and automated airport management system was needed to tackle the high levels of manual intervention required to run day-to-day operations and handle the complex charge structure needed to attract carriers.